 As their buzz built overseas, the band decamped to Los Angeles to record a full album with producer Rob Schnapf.
 Drummer Hamish Rosser was brought aboard to replace the departing Oliffe, and guitarist Ryan Griffiths joined shortly thereafter.
-Now a competent quartet, the Vines toured the U.K. in support of their second single, the 90-second juggernaut "Highly Evolved," and made their American debut at the Coachella Music and Arts Festival in Indio, CA. The debut album Highly Evolved then arrived in July 2002, sporting a melodically brash sound that led to platinum sales in Australia and gold certifications in the U.K. and United States.
-The band also graced the cover of Rolling Stone Magazine that October, accompanied by the headline "Rock is Back: Meet the Vines."
+Now a competent quartet, the Vines toured the U.K. in support of their second single, the 90-second juggernaut "Highly Evolved," and made their American debut at Coachella in Indio, California.
+The debut album, Highly Evolved, arrived in July 2002, sporting a melodically brash sound that led to platinum sales in Australia and gold certifications in the U.K. and United States.
+The band also graced the cover of Rolling Stone magazine that October, accompanied by the headline "Rock Is Back: Meet the Vines."

 The sophomore effort Winning Days failed to live up to its predecessor, falling short in overall sales and critical reception upon its release in 2004.
 Furthermore, Nicholls' bratty behavior had spiraled into something else entirely, culminating in a disastrous hometown performance that found him berating the crowd.
 Patrick Matthews responded by walking offstage and quitting the band, while Nicholls proceeded to attack a photographer after the show's premature finish.
 Charges were later pressed, and it was revealed during the resulting court date that Nicholls suffered from Asperger's syndrome.
 The singer agreed to seek treatment for the disorder; in the meantime, however, the Vines canceled all shows in support of Winning Days, and Matthews cemented his departure by joining the band Youth Group.